the-teachingRSE-project/competencies/competencies.md

 before we conclude the paper with a summary.

-Finally, the appendix provides an example curriculum and lists existings skills and certifications in related fields like bioinfomatics.
+Finally, the appendix provides an example curriculum and lists existing skills and certifications in related fields like bioinformatics.

 While this paper is based on the workshop discussions that were attended largely by Research Software Engineers, we believe that the competencies formulated here have a far-reaching